pauloALuis/EngSoftware/README.md

 # EngSoftware

 files from the software engineering project of the Computer Science Degree course.
-With the collaboration of Luis fernandes
+With the collaboration of Paulo Luis /Luis fernandes

 This repository contains:
 -the report - problem analysis, similar systems, tools/technology used, etc.;